-- The Volunteer Preference Form must be completed by staff and uploaded to SIMS within 5 days of the report.
-If the Volunteer has not yet made a decision as to what type of reporting she wants, the preference form should indicate that the report is still Restricted.
-The form may be uploaded to the case management system before the Volunteer signs it.
-However, when the Volunteer does sign the form, the signed copy should also be uploaded. - The Volunteer Preference Form (Annex I) should be updated anytime the Volunteer requests a change from a Restricted to Standard Report.
-(A new Volunteer Preference Form is not required when the Agency converts a report or when the Volunteer requests additional services that do not require a conversion.)
-A new form may be used, but the form should clearly indicate that it is an update/change for an existing case (the upper right-hand corner of the Volunteer Preference Form has a space for the SIMS number and a place to note if the form is the initial Volunteer Preference Form or an updated one). - As with the original Volunteer Preference Form, if it is not easy or feasible for the Volunteer to sign the updated form (e.g., because the Volunteer is not present to meet with you), note the Volunteer's preferences on the form and obtain the Volunteer's signature at the Volunteer's earliest convenience (this may be the next time the Volunteer comes to the office). - The updated form must be uploaded to SIMS within five days of the conversation with the Volunteer.
-Any previous versions should also be retained in SIMS. - If applicable, the FNS should ensure that the PCMO or Field Support Clinician (FSC) involved adequately completes and accurately uploads the Volunteer Preference Form in SIMS and properly documents the services rendered in the Peace Corps' medical database.
+- The eVPF in SIMS must be completed by staff within 5 days of the report.
+If the Volunteer has not yet made a decision as to what type of reporting they want, the eVPF should indicate that the report is still Restricted. - If the Volunteer uses a hard copy of the VPF, the form may be uploaded to the case management system before the Volunteer signs it.
+However, when the Volunteer does sign the form, the signed copy should also be uploaded. - An updated eVPF should be completed any time the Volunteer requests a change from a Restricted to Standard Report.
+(A new or updated VPF is not required when the Agency converts a report or when the Volunteer requests additional services that do not require a conversion.) - If applicable, the FNS should ensure that the PCMO or Field Support Clinician (FSC) involved adequately completes the eVPF in SIMS and properly documents the services rendered in the Peace Corps' medical database.